-- Spinach is also a good source of iron, which is important for pregnant women.
-Iron helps to prevent anemia during pregnancy.
+- Spinach is also a rich source of iron, which is important for pregnant women.
+Iron helps to prevent the risk of anemia during pregnancy.
 You will need 27 milligrams of iron each day when you are pregnant.
 (Source: WebMD)

-- Spinach is also a good source of calcium, which is important for pregnant women.
+- Spinach is a natural source of calcium, which is important for pregnant women.
 Calcium helps to prevent osteoporosis and helps to build strong bones and teeth.
 If you are pregnant, you’ll need 1000 milligrams of calcium each day.
 (Source: American Pregnancy Association)

 Can I Eat Spinach Raw When Pregnant?